DhwaniKp/Extra-shipping-Rate-Magento-2/README.md

 # Magento-Magento2

-This extension will work like if a user buys three items, the shipping cost is the actual shipping cost + 5 + 5.
+This extension will work like if a user buys three items, the shipping cost will be the actual shipping cost + 5 + 5.